 - Ripley's Believe It or Not ($$) - This is the most expensive attraction on this list, but who doesn't love the good fun of Ripley's museums?
-The Odditorium, aka their main museum, is a separate fee from the Mirror Maze and the Impossible Laser Race, though each of those are pretty inexpensive to do on their own.
+The Odditorium, aka their main museum, is a separate fee from the Mirror Maze and the Impossible Laser Race, though each of those is pretty inexpensive to do on their own.

 - Furnace Town Living Heritage Museum ($) - The Nassawango Iron Furnace worked diligently from 1828-1850, feeding into the community industrial identity.
-Today, the park maintains the Iron Furnace ruins as well as living history demonstrations of 19th century duties and archaeological digs.
+Today, the park maintains the Iron Furnace ruins as well as living history demonstrations of 19th-century duties and archaeological digs.

 - Ocean City Life Saving Station Museum ($) - This attraction is insanely cheap, only a couple bucks, and preserves the history of the life station which rescued people from the treacherous waters.
 You can see shipwreck finds, over 200 types of sand from around the world, and even mermaids...is this still Ripley's?

 There are so many free things to do in Ocean City, it's ridiculous and ridiculously awesome for you!